 As the landlord, you need to communicate to each tenant or group of tenants the expectations, rules, and regulations.
 After all, this is your property and your investment.

 You want to protect it!

-Every vacation rental contract should include the following categories.
+Every vacation rental contract should at least include the following categories.

 Important Property Information

 In your contract, you want to ensure that all aspects of the rental property are clearly and concisely communicated.
 For legal and practical purposes, make sure you identify the property address.

 Describe the rental.
 What does it look like, what colors are the roof and front?
 Does it have a porch and a big yard or a small yard?
 Is it on the water, at a mountain lodge, or somewhere tucked away in the city?